 A study shows that young people are more vulnerable to Identity thefts.
 It may be because they are more addicted to social networking sites and forums more than grown-up people and also because they have a fresh line of credit that can be exploited easily.

 Kids and teens are often the ones posting everything that comes to their minds and leave Digital Footprints around.
-The social networking sites make sharing easier and practically lure people into sharing everything, including things that should be private at any costs.
+The social networking sites make sharing easier and practically lure people into sharing everything, including things that should be private at any cost.
 Posts such as “I am alone at home”, or an image of driver’s license saying “I got a new car” sound innocent.
-They may seem innocent, but there are dangers of over-sharing on the social media, and they could invite trouble as well.
+They may seem innocent, but there are dangers of over-sharing on social media, and they could invite trouble as well.

 Before sharing anything to the social networking sites and public forums, see if you would feel sharing that thing with others in real life.
 Think a little more – about the possible side effects of the post.
-If you post your driver license image, would you want just about anyone to read it?
+If you post your driver’s license image, would you want just about anyone to read it?
 Will you show your driver’s license, for example, to strangers in life?
-If not, why are you sharing it absolute strangers on Facebook?
+If not, why are you sharing it with absolute strangers on Facebook?
 Of course, you wish to impress your friends, but there are others waiting for such information so that they can misuse it.